 This is him playing Henry the V111's beloved jester Will Sommers.

 I realize now looking back, that she wished to have a romantic interlude with him. poor Dotty.
 This was not to happen until she was in her dotage.
 Gran eventually installed her in Finster's Care Home which was a nice place if you didn't mind the staff.
-They were nice enough but old themselves.
+Gran only found out about that later.
+The staff was nice enough, but they were elderly themselves.
 And though they worked as hard as they possibly could, things were never right.
-Dotty ran away twice.
-The third time Gran invited her and and anyone else who wished to leave to stay at her home on Gramercy Park.
-The purchase of another property was in the offing.
+Dotty ran away.
+Gran invited her and and anyone else who wished to leave, to stay at her home on Gramercy Park.
+The purchase of another property was in the offing, that is she purchased number 11 when the Frumpton sisters passed away.
+People said they were two oddball spinsters, Gran agreed and said they were more than that.
+But she wouldn't elaborate.
+I was to find out what she meant a little later.

 More about that in the next post!